Bexley High School

 Bexley High School (BHS) is a public high school located in Bexley, Ohio, a suburb of Columbus.

 Athletics

-Bexley’s athletic program includes teams in the following sports: football, basketball, baseball, cheerleading, cross country, field hockey, lacrosse, soccer, softball, swimming, tennis, track, volleyball, and wrestling.
+Bexley’s athletic program includes teams in the following sports: lacrosse, football, basketball, baseball, cheerleading, cross country, field hockey, lacrosse, soccer, softball, swimming, tennis, track, volleyball, and wrestling.
 Bexley purchased artificial grass for athletes to perform on in the winter of 2003.
+In 2024 the school purchased 6 million dollars' worth of land for a new athletic complex.
 Teams have won the Ohio High School Athletic Association State Championships in: